CUSO Is Excited to Perform New Works!

 Notes from the Composer About “Fantasy House Overture”

-I am in the process of writing an orchestral suite called “Fantasy House,” inspired in part by the four houses from the book series Harry Potter.
-The suite consists of four distinct movements inspired by the various houses.
-“Fantasy House Overture” will be the first completed movement of the suite, which is inspired by Slytherin House.
-(Although this music is inspired by the Harry Potter series, the music in no way attempts to specifically depict any of the characters, names and related indicia from the series).
-“Fantasy House Overture” is written in the key of d minor.
-The first theme is introduced with the style marking “Cunning,” an accurate description of the manner in which the movement should be played.
+“Fantasy House Overture” is part of an orchestral suite inspired in part by the four houses of the book series Harry Potter.
+The suite consists of four distinct movements, each signifying a house from the series.
+This overture is the first completed movement of the suite, paralleling the Slytherin house.
+(Although this music is inspired by the Harry Potter series, the music in no way attempts to specifically depict any of the characters, names, and related indicia from the series.)
+Several themes are presented throughout the overture, each one demonstrating a different personality characteristic (i.e., deviousness, ambition, etc.).
+The first theme is introduced with the style marking “Cunning,” a description of the manner in which the movement should be played.
 A second theme emerges, followed by a brief section in D major.
 An interlude in 6/8 time then leads back to a variant of the opening D minor theme over an underlying repetitive pattern of 1/16 notes.
 The 1/16 note pattern, briefly developed, soon leads to a return of the main theme, now in C minor, followed by a dramatic finish.

 Roger Zare has been praised for his “enviable grasp of orchestration” (New York Times) and for writing music with “formal clarity and an alluringly mercurial surface.”
 Often inspired by science, nature, and mythology, he seeks to create compositions that are vividly descriptive.
 His works have been performed across the United States and on five continents by such musicians and ensembles as the American Composers Orchestra, the Minnesota Orchestra, the Sarasota Orchestra, Boston Musica Viva, the Symphony Orchestra of Minas Gerais, the Akropolis Reed Quintet, the Donald Sinta Quartet, violinist Cho-Liang Lin, and clarinetist Alexander Fiterstein.